-When developing the non-blocking code, you should use synchronous send (i.e MPI_Ssend / MPI_Issend) as opposed to standard send (MPI_Send / MPI_Isend).
+When developing the non-blocking code, you should use synchronous send (i.e MPI_Ssend / MPI_Issend) as opposed to standard send (MPI_Send).
 This ensures an incorrect code is guaranteed to deadlock; with standard sends, an incorrect code might just happen to run correctly which is not desirable.
-Once working you can switch to MPI_Isend which should improve performance.
+Once working you can switch to MPI_Send which should improve performance.

 - 8. Put an MPI_Barrier at the end of every iteration.
 Although this is completely unnecessary, many people do this kind of thing "just to be safe".
 What is the effect on performance? - 9.
 Implement the non-blocking halo exchange using persistent communications.
 In the case of running on 2 processes, where the up and down neighbour are both the same process, can you guarantee that the sends and receives will match correctly? - 10.
 Try to overlap some of the computation with communications, i.e. update the interior cells of the road while waiting for the halo data to arrive. - 11.
 Minimise the latency overhead by using deep halos, i.e. exchange more than one boundary element and then do multiple iterations before the next halo swap.
 It is much easier to implement an explicit depth first (e.g. 2 halo points) before attempting the general case of depth D. - 12.
-Combine deep halos with overlapping communication and calculation. - 13.
-Perform the halo swaps the neighbourhood collective operation MPI_Neighbor_alltoallv.
-You will need to create a 1D Cartesian topology using MPI_Cart_create with periodic boundary conditions.
+Combine deep halos with overlapping communication and calculation.